 February 21, 2020 ~ By Shari Rose

-Many of us have spent some time during our academic careers within the four plywood walls of a classroom portable.
-True to their name, school portables are useful in a pinch, providing desperately needed classrooms to school districts with rapid-construction techniques.
-Portables can offer fast relief to school districts staggering under bursting student populations, but what were once quick-fixes are now permanent structures in schools across the U.S. And unless priorities surrounding education funding shift in a major way, there are here to stay.
+Many of us as children in school have spent time learning within the four plywood walls of a classroom portable.
+True to their name, school portables can be very useful to school districts in a pinch that desperately need new classrooms.
+With rapid-construction techniques and relatively lower costs than other options, portables offer fast relief to school districts staggering under ballooning student populations, but they were never designed to be permanent.
+What were once quick fixes for temporary classrooms are now permanent structures in schools across the U.S. And unless priorities surrounding education funding shift in a major way, classroom portables are here to stay – for better or worse.

-The main purpose of school portables, also called modular classrooms or prefab buildings, is to serve as temporary classroom space, particularly when schools must quickly accommodate growing student populations.
-Most portables are composed mostly of plywood and insulation materials, and school districts typically have the power to choose the prefab school building manufacturer they would like to supply their portables.
+The main purpose of school portables, also called modular classrooms or prefab buildings, is to serve as temporary classroom space, particularly when school capacity cannot keep up with influxes of new students.
+Most portables are built with plywood and insulation materials, and school districts typically have the power to choose the prefab school building manufacturer they would like to supply their portable classrooms.

-Not intended for use as permanent campus structures, decades-old school portables are commonplace in schools in the U.S., from coast to coast.
-Shrinking school budgets and exploding school populations, as well as bond failures at the ballot box have created conditions that make classroom portables as permanent as the brick and mortar school itself.
+Not intended for use as permanent campus structures, decades-old school portables are commonplace in American schools from coast to coast.
+Shrinking school budgets and growing student populations, as well as local-level bond failures at the ballot box to address these issues, have created conditions that make classroom portables as permanent as the brick-and-mortar school itself.

-For example, Los Angeles Unified School District classroom portables account for 30% of all available classroom space, or about 8,300 portables total.
+For example, school portables at the Los Angeles Unified School District account for 30% of all available classroom space in the district, or about 8,300 portables total.

 So, what exactly are the effects of portable classrooms on students and teachers, and who is in charge of regulating these structures as they age?

-• Ventilation problems: The 2004 study flagged portable classrooms for failing to provide adequate fresh air during 40% of classroom hours where children were present.
-As a result, carbon dioxide levels rose to thresholds where student performance can suffer.
-Studies have found that increases in carbon dioxide levels can significantly impair decision-making and other executive functions.
+The 2004 study flagged portable classrooms for failing to provide adequate fresh air during 40% of teaching hours where children were present, a ventilation concern made all the more pressing 20 years later with regard to COVID-19.
+In this study, carbon dioxide levels rose to thresholds where student performance can suffer.
+Other studies have found that increases in carbon dioxide levels can significantly impair decision-making and other executive functions.

-• Extreme noise levels: Often, noise is a major complaint for teachers and students alike in school portables.
-From the loud HVAC system, to thin walls that do not effectively block outdoor sounds, and noisy aluminum walkways that carry 30 or so pairs of feet to and from class, there are a lot of noise distractions.
-These can cause undue stress and anxiety on students, as well as detract from the effectiveness of the day’s lesson.
+Often, noise is a major complaint for teachers and students alike in school portables.
+The loud HVAC system, thin walls that do not effectively block outdoor sounds, and noisy aluminum walkways that announce to everyone in class that a visitor is imminent, there are a lot of noise distractions in classroom portables.
+These conditions naturally detract from the effectiveness of the lesson that’s being interrupted and can cause general distractions throughout the day.

 Beyond the health effects portable classrooms may have on teachers and students alike, studies have found negative trends with student performance and the use of portables.

-A 2009 study completed by Texas Tech University focused on the question of how school facilities can impact student academic success in the state of Texas.
-It measured student success by TAKS scores.
-TAKS stands for Texas Assessment of Knowledge and Skills, the state’s standardized test taken by thousands of students every year.
+A 2009 study completed by Texas Tech University focused on the question of how school facilities can impact student academic success in the state of Texas by measuring TAKS scores.
+Short for the Texas Assessment of Knowledge and Skills, TAKS is the state’s standardized test taken by thousands of students every year.

-The study found that reducing the number of portable school buildings in rural high schools had a positive effect on student test scores: “For every 10 percent reduction in the percent of portable square feet per student of school facilities, the average TAKS scores increased by 11.38 points and the average years of teacher experience with the district increased by 2.32 years.”
+This study found that reducing the number of school portables in rural high schools had a positive effect on student test scores: “For every 10 percent reduction in the percent of portable square feet per student of school facilities, the average TAKS scores increased by 11.38 points and the average years of teacher experience with the district increased by 2.32 years.”

 In addition, higher percentages of portable classroom usage were associated with higher rates of teacher turnover.
-Finally, the study found that high schools using the largest percentages of school portables also had some of the largest poor and minority student populations.
+The 2009 study also found high schools that used the largest percentages of permanent school portables also had some of the largest numbers of low-income and minority student populations.

 Do State Laws Apply to School Portables?

-While there are many state laws across the United States that establish standards for proper air quality, construction materials for public school buildings and more, those laws do not apply to school portables.
-Currently, no state laws regulate the use of portables in schools.
-Some states do offer recommendations of some form or another, but there are no legal requirements for how many portables school districts are allowed to use, for how many years students can use them, and so forth.
+While many state laws across the U.S. have established standards for proper air quality, construction materials and more for use in public school buildings, those laws do not apply to school portables.
+Currently, no state laws regulate the use of classroom portables in schools.
+Some states do offer recommendations of some form or another, but there are no legal requirements for how many portables school districts are allowed to use, how many years they can use them, and so on.

-Some states, such as Washington state, require certain standards for construction materials that are being used to build a new school.
-Those standards include environmental rules that must be followed to quality for state funds.
-School portables, however, are excluded from those requirements.
+Some states, such as Washington state, require that construction materials used to build a new school meet certain standards, such as environmental rules that must be followed to qualify for state funds.
+School portables, once again, are excluded from those rules.

-Private manufacturers of modular buildings offer upgradable options that school districts can take advantage of, including improved HVAC systems and non-toxic building materials.
+Private manufacturers of modular buildings and portable classrooms offer upgradable options that school districts can take advantage of, including improved HVAC systems and non-toxic building materials.
 However, those options cost more money.
-And for a school district that’s already strapped for cash, modern upgrades to school portables aren’t on the table.
+And for a school district that’s already strapped for cash, modern upgrades to aging school portables aren’t in the budget.

-At Beaverton Unified School District, 40% of all portable classrooms are at least 20 years old.
-The oldest was built in 1969 and still functions as a 4th-grade classroom.
-That being said, voters approved a bond measure that allows the Beaverton school district to build 3 new schools and expand others.
+For example, at the Beaverton Unified School District in Oregon, 40% of all portable classrooms are at least 20 years old.
+The oldest was built in 1969 and the 55-year-old school portable still functions as a 4th-grade classroom.
+That being said, voters did approve a bond measure that allows the Beaverton school district to build 3 new schools and expand others.

-Other school districts tried and failed to get bond measures passed.
-A bond measure in 2008 would have allowed Evergreen to build 3 elementary schools, a middle school, and more facilities.
+Other school districts tried and failed to get bond measures passed that would negate the need for future permanent classroom portables.
+For instance, a bond measure in 2008 would have allowed Evergreen to construct 3 elementary schools, a middle school, and more educational facilities.
 However, voters rejected the measure.
-Out of money and out of options, Evergreen Public Schools added more than 100 school portables to its campuses.
+Out of money and out of options, Evergreen Public Schools had no choice but to add more than 100 school portables to its campuses instead.

 Shari Rose